bhagyashriwaghule/Employee-Management-System/README.md

+#  Employee management system
+# Aim :
-Aim: To store and manage employee details in the company.
+To store and manage employee details in the company.

 • Developed Interface for Employee management system and implemented functions to display employees, add new employee, update existing employee, delete employee.

 • The main purpose of the project was to effectively store company employee details.

-Technologies :
+# Technologies :

 Java : Core programming language for development.